Role at RSR Partners

-Dany Berghoff is a principal in the firm’s Sport Leadership Practice and Marketing and Sales Services Practice, where he helps to recruit senior leaders across functions (including marketing, sales, operators, information technology, and finance) within the global sport ecosystem and beyond.
-Dany has acted as a trusted strategic talent advisor for professional and amateur/collegiate sports properties, intellectual property content owners, facilities, brands, and diversified sports and entertainment businesses.
+Dany is managing director and head of the firm’s global Sport and Entertainment Leadership Practice and a member of its Hospitality and Leisure Practice, where he helps recruit senior leaders across functions, including marketing, sales, operators, information technology, and finance, within the global sport ecosystem and beyond.
+Dany has acted as a trusted strategic talent advisor for professional and amateur/collegiate sports properties, intellectual property content owners, facilities, brands, hospitality/guest experience firms, and diversified sports and entertainment businesses.

-Earlier, Dany served as vice president of business development for 21 Marketing, a sports sponsorship sales and consulting agency.
+Dany has a deep background working in revenue-generating leadership roles for both B2B and B2C focused firms within sports and entertainment.
+Prior to joining RSR Partners, he served as the vice president of sponsorships and partnerships at The Paley Center for Media.
+There, he led a team focused upon generating commercial revenues emanating from traditional sponsorship rights, in addition to monetizing an original content library.
+At Paley, Dany developed partnerships with like-minded brands such as Yahoo!, Citi, McKinsey & Co., Accenture, PwC, Honey Maid/Mondelez, Jay Z’s Roc Nation Sports, Nielsen, and Entertainment Weekly.
+Prior to joining The Paley Center, Dany served as vice president of business development for 21 Marketing, a sports sponsorship sales and consulting agency.
 He was deeply involved in all levels of the sponsorship process on both the buy and sell sides.
-In this capacity, he worked on deals totaling over $330 million in sponsorship, intellectual property rights, and media inventory for some of the most prestigious names in sport, including the International Olympic Committee, the United States Olympic Committee, the Miami Dolphins, Johnson & Johnson, Liberty Mutual Insurance, and NBC Sports.
+Dany worked on deals totaling over $330 million in sponsorship, intellectual property rights, and media inventory for some of the most prestigious names in sport, including the International Olympic Committee, the United States Olympic Committee, the Miami Dolphins, Johnson & Johnson, Liberty Mutual Insurance, and NBC Sports.